abiraj-vikram/terraform-provider-abiraj/docs/index.md

 ### ii.
 Edit Account

-To edit the existing account in securden we will be using `securden_edit_account` data block, Example:
+To edit the existing account in Securden we will be using `securden_edit_account` data block, Example:

 ```hcl
 data "securden_edit_account" "updated_account"{